Jiri to Everest Base Camp Trekking-21 Days

 What is the best season for Jiri to Everest Base Camp Trek?

-The Jiri to Everest Base Camp Trek is best done in Nepal between the pre-monsoon (spring) and post-monsoon (autumn) seasons.
-The pre-monsoon season begins in mid-February and continues until May, whereas the post-monsoon season begins in September and continues until November.
+Jiri to Everest Base Camp Trek is best done in Nepal between the pre-monsoon (spring) and post-monsoon (autumn) seasons.
+The pre-monsoon season begins in mid-February and continues until May.
+In contrast, the post-monsoon season begins in September and continues until November.

-During these seasons, the weather is often dry and steady, with clear skies and high visibility, making it perfect for trekking.
-Daytime temperatures range from 10 to 20 degrees Celsius at lower elevations and approximately 0-10 degrees Celsius at higher elevations.
+The weather is often dry and steady during these seasons, with clear skies and high visibility, making it perfect for trekking.
+Daytime temperatures range from 0 to 20 degrees Celsius at lower elevations and approximately 0–10 degrees Celsius at higher elevations.
+Nighttime temperatures can range from 0 to -18 degrees in the night and 0 to 12 degrees during the day.

-The monsoon season (June-August) is not recommended for trekking by Trekking Planner Nepal in the Jiri to Everest Base Camp Region because the paths can be muddy and slippery, and landslides and flash floods are a possibility.
+The monsoon season (June-August) is not recommended for trekking because the paths can be muddy and slippery, and landslides and flash floods are a possibility.
 The winter season (December-January) is also not recommended since it may be quite cold and the trails are prone to snow and ice.

-Generally, the ideal time Trekking Planner Nepal suggests to trek from Jiri to Everest Base Camp is between the pre-and post-monsoon seasons, when the weather is consistent and temperatures are warm and comfortable.
+Generally, the ideal time to drive from Kathmandu to Jiri and trek towards the Everest Base Camp is between the pre- and post-monsoon seasons, when the weather is consistent and warm and comfortable.

 Is Jiri to Everest Base Camp Trek right for people?